ankur-98/ankur-98/README.md

-### Ankur Agarwal | An Applied Researcher With A Mindset for Growth 🌱
+### Ankur Agarwal | An Applied Researcher With A Mindset for Growth and Impact 🌱
 #### _My motto: Observe.
 Learn.
 Grow._

 #### Hello! 👋